home | what's new | other sitescontact | about

 E. Or here’s a good one that will make people mad: Jesus said to them, "If you fast, you will bring sin upon yourselves, and if you pray, you will be condemned, and if you give to charity, you will harm your spirits."

 K. Thomas is such a great book, and it’s our wish that everyone would read it.
 It’s so different from the usual religious teaching.
 The Jesus of Thomas will almost never give you a straight answer.
 He addresses the underlying spirit of questions and ignores the surface meaning.
-In this he means to say,
+In the comments about fasting and charity he means to say,

 You cannot access a God who is spirit by physical means.
-What you do on the outside is not of primary importance, but only your motivations and deep intentions of your heart.
+What you do on the outside, yes, is important, but not of primary importance, only your motivations and deep intentions of your heart will rule.
 Your conduct needs to reflect what you are on the deep inside.”

 E. Tell us, Kriss, how this relates to the true mate.